juseg/alps/articles/erosion/response-referee1.md

 > erosional potential might change as fluvial topography turns into glacial one
 > (e.g. Harbor, 1988) and this is probably not what you want to mix, I guess.

-We added the LGM outline.
+The LGM outline was added on Fig. 2.

+TODO: discuss shortly the discrepancy in "climate sensitivity".
 TODO: I don't understand the second part of the comment.

 > Fig. 5 I have to confess Fig. 5a surprises me, there are really glaciers as